Josh-XT/AGiXT/docs/2-Concepts/Instructions.md

 # Instructions
-**Instructions are not questions or conversations, use the Chat for this!**.
+**Instructions are not questions or conversations, use the Chat for those!**

 The Instructions feature is designed to allow users to provide specific instructions or tasks to a selected agent.
 The Agent will choose to run commands from its list of available commands (if any) to complete whatever task was given to it in the instructions.